 - Relaxation strategies

-Develop an effective toolbox of strategies to help you unwind before bed
+Develop a practical toolbox of effective strategies to help you unwind well before bed.

-Clinical studies have demonstrated that CBT-i is an effective treatment for primary insomnia and can improve overall sleep quality, daytime functioning and performance (such as your ability to concentrate and stay alert) and reducing the overall intensity of mood symptoms (such as depression and anxiety).
+Clinical studies have demonstrated that CBT-I is an effective treatment for insomnia and can improve overall sleep quality, daytime functioning and performance (such as your ability to concentrate and stay alert).
+Better quality sleep can also reduce the overall intensity of mood symptoms, such as depression and anxiety.

-In addition, you are more likely to maintain the gains over the long term and can help you reduce overall reliance on medication and other substances used for sleep, such as alcohol and cannabis.
+Most importantly, you are more likely to maintain the gains over the long term, which can help you reduce the overall reliance on medication and other substances used for sleep, such as alcohol and cannabis.

 Why work with a sleep therapist?

 Chances are you are already aware of the many elements of good sleep, also called sleep hygiene.
 And there are many great books and resources to help you improve your sleep on your own.
-I offer expert assessment, guidance, and support, in addition to being able to help you address other emotional issues that may be impacting your sleep.
+I offer expert assessment, guidance, and support.
+Also, I can help you address other emotional and psychological issues that may be impacting your sleep.

-We will work through a research-backed, cost-effective, and structured insomnia treatment that is safer than medication and customized to your specific needs and history.
+We will work through a research-backed, cost-effective, and structured insomnia treatment that is safer than medication and customized to your specific needs, history, and strengths.

-The ultimate goal is to help you sleep better, wake up feeling refreshed (more often than not), and have the energy and focus to get the most out of your day.
+The ultimate goal is to help you sleep better, wake up feeling refreshed (more often than not), and have the energy and focus on getting the most out of your day.
 It’s why I firmly believe that good nights lead to better days.

 How much does it cost?

-I offer CBT-i at a reduced rate for 5 – 50 minute online sessions and my standard rate for in-person sleep therapy at my office in Downtown Vancouver.
+I offer Cognitive Behavioral Therapy for sleep and insomnia over five sessions online or in-person at my office in Downtown Vancouver.
 Please see my Fees page or connect with me for more information.

 How to get started with sleep therapy?